Carla-de-Beer/tensorflow-2.x-projects/CNN/cartoon-photo-classifier/README.md

 Two comparative Tensorflow-Keras-based deeplearning convolutional neural networks (CNNs) to predict whether an image is a cartoon or a photo.
 The simpler CNN makes use solely of the provided dataset, whereas the other CNN additionally benefits from the application of the weights from a pre-trained model in the process of transfer learning.
 The classifier based on transfer learning boosts the accuracy of the somewhat limited dataset to nearly 100%, and additionally manages to train more quickly in only a handful of epochs.
+This also means that the simpler model's code needs to be run a few times before a strong model emerges.
+With the transfer learning a strong model with around 99% accuracy is almost guaranteed at the first attempt.
-That said, the size of the transfer learning model is larger, and even in the case of the simpler classifier, the model managed to achieve a reasonable degree of accuracy on a relatively small dataset.
+That said, the size of the transfer learning model is huge (63.295 times larger than that of the simpler model), and even in the case of the simpler classifier, the model managed to achieve a reasonable degree of accuracy on a relatively small dataset.

 ## Dataset

 Cartoons come in varying genres and styles.
 They are characterised mostly by a non-realistic or semi-realistic style, with vibrant or garish colours in a saturated colour palette and often with outline contours to the figures depicted.
 The images used in this dataset tend to conform to this paradigm.
 Likewise, the photos were chosen to reflect animals, faces and landscapes similar to those featured in the cartoons.
-The aim of the CNNs is to see whether the neural networks are able to find and learn the distinguishing features between the two types of images.
+The aim of the CNNs is to determine whether the neural networks are able to find and learn the distinguishing features between the two types of images.

 There are 250 JPEG images of either category, of varying sizes, and with an 8:2 split between training and validation